Ben Brading 5 min read

 Reducing the cost of electricity

-• Reduced balancing system costs – Demand-side flexibility will reduce the need for the grid to activate older, expensive fossil fuel power plants to meet demand.
+• Reduced balancing system costs – Demand-side flexibility will reduce the need for the grid to activate older, more expensive fossil fuel power plants to meet demand.
 This will help reduce BSUoS charges for both businesses and households.

 • Minimising infrastructure development – Demand-side flexibility will help lower peak demand on the grid, reducing the need for network upgrade work carried out by distribution network operators.
 This will help reduce DUoS charges for both businesses and households.